exakat/php-static-analysis-tools/README.md

 Online services that review PHP code, provide dashboards.
 They may use the previous tools or offer their own.

-* [Bliss](https://blissai.com/index.html) - Bliss automatically reviews your code in real-time and shows you how much it's worth in lines of code.
+* [Bliss](https://blissai.com/index.html) - "Bliss automatically reviews your code in real-time and shows you how much it's worth in lines of code".
 * [Checkmarx](http://lp.checkmarx.com/php-code-analysis/) - "Get a full PHP  static security code analysis and prevent security vulnerabilities"
 * [Codacy](https://www.codacy.com/) - "Codacy: Automated Code Review"
 * [Code Climate](https://codeclimate.com) - "Hosted static analysis for Ruby, PHP and JavaScript source code."